cafe-hamsaye/cafe-manager/docs/backend.md

     -   **`permissions.py`**: Contains custom permission classes, such as `IsAdmin`, to protect endpoints and ensure that only authorized users (like administrators) can access them.

 -   **`menu/`**: This app manages the cafe's menu items.
 It provides API endpoints for listing, creating, updating, and deleting menu items.

+-   **`staff/`**: This app is responsible for managing staff members who have separate credentials from regular users.
+It handles the CRUD operations for staff.
     -   **`models.py`**: Defines the `MenuItem` model with fields for name, description, price, and image URL.
     -   **`serializers.py`**: Contains the `MenuItemSerializer` for the `MenuItem` model.
     -   **`views.py`**: Implements the `MenuItemViewSet`, which handles all CRUD operations.
 It uses the `IsAdmin` permission to restrict create, update, and delete actions to admin users.